 The Ultimate Guide to Counting Macros for Beginners

-The short answer: Not necessarily.
-But if you’ve been stuck in a cycle of guessing your way through meal plans, constantly hungry, or not seeing the results you want despite “eating clean”… macro tracking might be the missing piece.
+But if you’ve been stuck in the cycle of guessing what to eat, always feeling hungry, or not seeing the results you want even when you’re “eating clean”… tracking macros might be the gentle structure you’ve been missing.

 The Ultimate Guide to Counting Macros for Beginners

-Macros (short for macronutrients) are the three main types of nutrients that your body needs in larger amounts every single day:
+Macros (short for macronutrients) are the three main nutrients your body needs every single day:

 • Protein = 4 calories per gram